In Numbers

 In Stories

-Read All StoriesRahab Nyawira: From inmate to Justice Defenders legal aid officer.
+Read All StoriesRahab Nyawira: From being incarcerated to a Justice Defenders legal officer.

 Rahab was an armed robber who spent six years in Kenya's largest women’s prison, with all categories of offenders.
 She was described as one of the most difficult prisoners until a prison officer recognised her potential.